Opinions do not necessarily represent CUIndependent.com or any of its sponsors.

 In November, the city council unanimously approved an ordinance that allowed for harsher enforcement of occupancy limits, specifically targeting students.
 The ordinance includes a hike in fines for student neighborhoods like the Hill and Goss Grove.
 It also allows code enforcement officers to use advertising for houses as evidence that a residence was above occupancy, without requiring proof of how many people were actually living there.
 As of now, enforcement of the ordinance is on hold while the council listens to advocates for a new ordinance dealing with occupancy limits and cooperative housing.

 The Boulder Community Housing Association (BoCHA) sent the council a white paper and an outline of a proposed ordinance that would allow for cooperative housing with minimal impact on neighbors in residential areas.
 One recommended change put forth by BoCHA is the requirement of a permit held by a nonprofit organization tied to the organization, rather than a property.
 This would allow leverage on behalf of the cooperative when dealing with property owners.
-The proposal also mentions issues like parking, maintenance such as ac repair, trash and noise violations, and how cooperatives would be expected to handle them.
+The proposal also mentions issues like parking, maintenance such as roofing and ac repair, trash and noise violations, and how cooperatives would be expected to handle them.

 Included in the memo for the study session was a breakdown of laws in other university communities such as Austin, Texas and Berkeley, California, both of which have several student housing cooperatives.
 In addition to no occupancy limits, Berkeley has a rent stabilization law.